totara/totara-docker-dev/README.md

 ## Build

-By default prebuilt images from docker hub (https://hub.docker.com/u/derschatta/) will be used.
+By default prebuilt images from [Docker Hub](https://hub.docker.com/u/totara/) will be used.
 If you want to modify any of the containers to your needs then you can rebuild them locally with the following command:

 ```bash
 tbuild